PurpleNinja225/NASible/docs/applications/traefik.md

 ## Specific Configuration

-You'll need to map port 80 and 443 from your router to your Ansible-NAS box.
+You'll need to map port 80 and 443 from your router to your NASible box.
 A quick search should reveal instruction for your model of router.